openbmc/bmcweb/README.md

 bmcweb relies on some on-system data for storage of persistent data that is internal to the process.
-Details on the exact data stored and when it is read/written can seen from the `persistent_data` namespace.
+Details on the exact data stored and when it is read/written can be seen from the `persistent_data` namespace.

 ## Temporary files